SpEZiiL/makefile-template/README.md

 * `targets` (library)
   Builds the shared & static object files and both the shared & static libraries.
   The binaries are saved next to the Makefile
+* `target` (executable)
+  Builds the static object files and the executable.
+  The binary is saved next to the Makefile
 * *\<executable target\>*  (executable)
   Builds the static object files and the executable.
   The binary is saved next to the Makefile